Phase Diversity Electro-optic Sampling: A new approach to single-shot terahertz waveform recording: Materials and Methods

 Proofs are given in the Supplementary Material, and {we recall only main results here}.
 The Pockels-induced phase-shift $\phiin(t)$ is related to the terahertz electric field by $\phiin(t)=\factor E(t)$ [see Eqns.~(\ref{eq:H1},\ref{eq:H2})].
 The factor $\factor$ depends on the relative orientations of the crystal axes and on the polarizations of the laser and terahertz field.
 For the phase-diversity scheme of Figure~\ref{fig:fig1} and the setups considered in the main text:

-{where $n_0$ is the refractive index at vanishing electric field and $d$ the thickness of the crystal}. $\lambda$ is the laser wavelength in vacuum and $E(t)$ the electric field inside the crystal.
-Note that the value of $\factor$ is two times smaller than for the usual layout used in classical balanced detection (see supplementary material).
+{where $n_0$ is the refractive index at vanishing electric field, $d$ the thickness of the crystal and $r_{41}$ is its electro-optic coefficient}. $\lambda$ is the laser wavelength in vacuum and $E(t)$ the electric field inside the crystal.
+See Supplementary Material Section VIII for the values used in the numerical simulations.
+Note that the value of $\factor$ is two times smaller than for the usual approach used in classical balanced detection (see Eqns~(30) and (49) of the Supplementary Material).